joshbegley/nyt-latest/README.md

 `The president will visit communities ravaged by Hurricane Milton on Sunday.
 The disaster declaration will enable funds for the state to be deployed.`\
 https://nytimes.com/2024/10/12/us/politics/biden-milton-florida-disaster.html

-**Guardians Grand Slam their way to a Game 5 victory over Tigers: Takeaways**\
+**Guardians grand slam their way to a Game 5 victory over Tigers: Takeaways**\
-`This Game 5 had everything: Major momentum swings, a hit batter with the bases loaded and a go-ahead Grand Slam. `\
+`This Game 5 had everything: Major momentum swings, a hit batter with the bases loaded and a go-ahead grand slam. `\
 https://nytimes.com/athletic/5838542/2024/10/12/guardians-tigers-mlb-game5-takeaways/

 **Alabama avoids another upset but raises more questions**\